Army Medical College Bogura

 Army Medical College Bogura (AMCB) is a Military medical college, established in 2014.
 It is located in Bogra Cantonment, Bangladesh.
 It is affiliated with Bangladesh University of Professionals.
-Academic activities began on 10 January 2015 with 50 students along with 4 Army Medical Colleges (Chittagong, Rangpur, Cumilla & Jessore).
-In 2018 it has 200 MBBS students (9th Batch running).
+Academic activities began on 10 January 2015 with 50 students along with other 4 Army Medical Colleges (Chittagong, Rangpur, Cumilla & Jessore).
+Now, In 2026 it has >300 MBBS students (12th Batch running).

 It offers a five-year course of study leading to a Bachelor of Medicine, Bachelor of Surgery (MBBS) degree.
 A one-year internship after graduation is compulsory for all graduates.
-The degree is recognised by the Bangladesh Medical and Dental Council.
+The degree is recognized by the Bangladesh Medical and Dental Council.